 The Investor Relations department manages the flow of information to shareholders, financial analysts and institutional investors, in compliance with the rules established for the disclosure of information and documents.
-During 2016 a conference call was organized with analysts and investors to illustrates results and strategies.
-Management also held 4 road shows for the financial community and engaged in 35 one-to-one meetings.

 Dialogue with the local areas in which it operates is particularly important for the group: in the media and healthcare sectors, for example, there are many initiatives organized for the local communities with the aim of divulging, orienting, informing and entertaining.